 The next section outlines the individual's family or families.
-The Family Bar lists each family member's name, age and Person Profile page link, along with an address and editing link for each family.
+The Family Bar lists each person's name, age and Person Profile page link, along with an address and editing link for each family.

 The address section of the family bar has a couple of interesting features.
-Clicking on the • to the left of the address will bring up an interactive map.
-Also, when you rollover the address a • will appear to the right.
+Clicking on the to the left of the address will bring up an interactive map.
+Also when you roll-over the address a will appear to the right.
 This icon will standardize and geocode the address when clicked.

 In Rock, an individual can be in more than one family.
 In these cases, both families will show in the family bar.
-There is no primary family.
+There is no concept of a primary family.
 Each family is treated as an equal.

-Tabs Bar
+Tahs Bar